 WYCJ Africa

-WYCJ Africa Front is a coordinated regional youth campaign that is formed to advocate for climate justice through an International Court of Justice advisory opinion, and other legal avenues, including the African Court on Human and Peoples’ Rights.
+The WYCJ Africa Front is a coordinated regional youth campaign that is formed to advocate for climate justice through the International Court of Justice advisory opinion, and other legal avenues, including the African Court on Human and Peoples’ Rights.
 Our Front is fighting for climate justice in respect of human right standards and principles, including the right to life, equality, human and environmental dignity, healthy environment, social development, decolonization, food and water security, proper education, culture and heritage, and state of climate emergency.

-Highlights from the African front
+Highlights from the Africa Front

 Regional Coordination Team